MDAnalysis/UserGuide/doc/source/contributing_code.rst

 With pip and virtualenv
 -----------------------

 Like conda, virtual environments managed with `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ allow you to use different versions of Python and Python packages for your different project.
 Unlike conda, virtualenv is not a general-purpose package manager.
-Instead, it leverages what is available on your system, and lets you install Python packages using pip.
+Instead, it leverages what is available on your system, and lets you install Python packages using :program:`pip`.

 To use virtual environments you have to install the virtualenv package first.
 This can be done with pip: